Name Changes for Permanent Residents and New Citizens

 Once you have your marriage certificate or legal name change certificate you need to notify all the necessary organizations of your new name.
-Start by updating either your permanent resident card or Canadian Citizenship Certificate.
+Start by updating either your permanent resident card or Canadian citizenship certificate.
 Then national and provincial agencies, such as your driver’s license, health card, SIN card and more.
-Finaly, update all other companies, including your utilities, phone account, loyalty clubs, insurance, professional associations and more.
+Finally, update all other companies, including your utilities, phone account, loyalty clubs, insurance, professional associations and more.
 You'll need to send in a range of name change forms, letters and emails and there are a number of diferent processes to follow.
 To learn to do with each company and get any necessary paperwork, just click the button below.

 What about my name in my country of birth?

 Anyone with a foreign passport should consider what implications may arise as a result of having documents issued in their birth country under a different name.
 Some countries allow you to change your foreign passport abroad with a Canadian legal name change certificate.
 Speak to your embassy to find out if your country qualifies and the exact process and laws.
-Once you have your foreign passport in a new name, most companies from that country should allow your name change.
+Once you have your foreign passport in a new name, companies from your country of citizenship may allow your name change.

 If you are unable to update your foreign passport using Canadian documents you may be required to undertake a name change in your country of birth.
 Some countries can facilitate this while living abroad.
-If you can't or don't want to change your name abroad, be mindful of having 2 different names.
-Remember which name is registered where and always carry your Canadian legal name change certificate when travelling internationally.
+If you can't or don't want to change your name abroad then be mindful of having 2 different names.
+Remember which name is registered where and always carry a copy of your Canadian legal name change certificate when travelling internationally.